djp928/todo-notes-tracker/docs/DRAG_DROP_REORDER.md

    - Fades in smoothly with opacity transition

 2. **Drop Zones (Top & Bottom)**
-   - Large, prominent zones at the top and bottom of the todo list
+   - Invisible by default (0 height) - **no visual clutter or dead space**
-   - Only appear when actively dragging an item (reduces clutter)
+   - Automatically become clickable when you start dragging
+   - **Expand only when you drag near them** - smooth height transition
-   - 3rem tall for easy targeting
+   - Expand to 3rem tall when hovering during drag for easy targeting
    - Top zone displays: "↑ Drop here to move to top"
    - Bottom zone displays: "↓ Drop here to move to bottom"
-   - Highlight with blue border and background when hovering during drag
+   - Highlight with blue border and background when active
+   - Collapse back to invisible after drag ends
    - Make it effortless to move items to first or last position

 3. **Dragging State**